 |Average annual premium for minimum coverage in Tennessee||Average annual premium for full coverage in Tennessee|

 Auto insurance premiums differ depending on what state you live in.
 This is because each geographic location has its own specific rating factors.
 The factors influencing premiums in Tennessee and other states include the amount of minimum required insurance, the likelihood of being in an accident, how severe accidents tend to be, and the likelihood of non-accident related claims like hail damage, flood or theft.

 State minimum insurance requirements in Tennessee

 Tennessee law requires drivers to obtain at least a minimum amount of liability car insurance.

-The minimum required liability limits in Tennessee are 25/50/15 which means you must carry at least the following amounts of these coverages:
+The minimum required liability limits in The Volunteer State are 25/50/15 which means you must carry at least the following amounts of these coverages: